Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 So my final part of the personal brand toolkit is getting yourself a system or a content catalog where you can just start documenting all of your ideas as you move throughout the day.
 Then when you’re ready to post, it’s not like you have to wrack your brain for this, there is a wonderful resource at any given time.

-And we have 100 different content ideas floating between myself and my team, where we can just generate and generate and generate.
+And we have 100 different content ideas floating between myself and my team, and we can just generate and generate and generate.
 And I think a lot of people say, “Oh, you’re one person, how do you kick out that much content?”

 Like because I’m really good at documenting my inspiration.
 So it’s not laborious, not a chore.
 It’s just there and accessible for me.